roytang/blog/content/quotes/sig.md

 Everytime I walk away

-You&#x27;re the laughter in my silence
+You're the laughter in my silence

 The goal that feeds my day